 This mission also recognizes that if its tech “slows down or goes offline, the public loses access to a service they need and expect to use 24/7.”
 Its response is to prioritize resilient systems, updating legacy systems and making sure current applications are easy to update.

-The Plan and DCOP make clear that government has an exceptionally high standard [should we put more detail on the high standard—can ask Mike for some more on this, he said he could get some more specifics] for privacy and data management, and lay out what that entails.
+The Plan and DCOP make clear that government has an exceptionally high standard for privacy and data management, and lay out what that entails.
 Privacy and security need to be embedded from the start in any new initiatives, and those involved need to be up to speed on risk assessment practices.
 That doesn’t mean every public servant must identify and analyze risk, but they must tall know how to flag potential risk areas to the right people.

 The agile process helps to keep security measures up-to-date in the face of the latest risks, and the data directives outline how to not only keep information safe and well-organized but also how to properly share it between projects and ministries to avoid repeated work for the government or repeated collection from the public.

 The Plan and DCOP both take time to outline what applying their main points will actually look like, and the Plan’s fourth mission is all about how to establish a digital public service.
 That mission’s call to actions include training senior leaders in digital literacy and all public servants (at all levels and roles) in modern digital skills.
 This involves a Digital Academy to train people, initiatives to recruit those with digital skills, and more access and support for cloud-based tools for public servants to work with.

 One of the biggest things to love about the Digital Plan update is that it exists.
 That might sound at first like a low bar, but releasing an update at this stage is evidence that the digital principles and plan are being put into practice.
 The plan itself is receiving the exact type of ongoing re-evaluations and iterations that it recommends.